Assembling your view…

 Crunching costs, sorting signals, rendering insights.

-Here's where the conversation shifts from 'affordable' to 'strategic': Newcastle upon Tyne stands out as the top-ranked city in this analysis.
-With a cost index of 85 and median income of £29,000, it offers below-average costs relative to the rest of United Kingdom.
+Here's where the conversation shifts from 'affordable' to 'strategic': Newcastle upon Tyne has a cost index of 89 — 14 points below the United Kingdom national average of 103.
+Median income is £30,500 with rent at £800/month, putting the rent-to-income ratio at 31%.
 That's a strong position by any measure.

-On quality of life, Newcastle upon Tyne leads with a composite score of 64/100 — reflecting its safety (56), healthcare (72), and walkability (74) metrics.
+On quality of life, Newcastle upon Tyne scores a composite score of 63/100 — reflecting its safety (56), healthcare (72), and walkability (74) metrics.
 And here's the trade-off: affordability and QoL don't always move in the same direction, and United Kingdom is a good example of that tension.

 Our index is benchmarked to 100 (national median).
 Sub-categories cover housing, food, transport, utilities, and healthcare.
 Data sources include ONS, Land Registry, HMRC.